kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Human Judgment Remains Central

-Models surface signal.
+Models surface signal
-Humans interpret meaning.
+Humans interpret meaning
 Accountability stays human

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.